-We are committed to providing a positive working environment, which is free from prejudice, unlawful discrimination and any form of harassment, bullying or victimisation.
+St. Anne's is committed to providing a positive working environment, which is free from prejudice, unlawful discrimination and any form of harassment, bullying or victimisation.
 We have developed a number of key policies to ensure that the principles of Catholic Social Teaching in relation to human dignity and dignity in work become embedded into every aspect of school life and these policies are reviewed regularly in this regard.